621 Woodland Square Loop (UTC)

 As a suburban office building, the new UTC Headquarters building provided ample opportunities for stormwater mitigation and outdoor spaces for employees and visitors to relax.
 Weber Thompson’s Landscape Architecture team helped support the Landscape Architect: WBLA, Inc.

 The project provides an accessible connection to the adjacent park, which serves as the hub of Lacey’s community events.
 Outdoor patios and gathering spaces at UTC are open to the public, highlighted by a newly created rain garden.
-Additionally, the parking lot contains electric vehicle charging stations, further contributing to the project’s sustainable initiatives.
+Further contributing to the project’s sustainable initiatives are electric vehicle charging stations in the parking lot.

 UTC Headquarters in the News